MJBarcenas/HCI-Programs/README.md

 - Year and semester are now also included when enrolling.
 - As a 2nd-4th year, you have to give your existing Student NO.
 - Transferees are now able to choose year and course.

-[Website]
-- Can now remove directories that are already existing.
-(Will also do this for VB.net on the next commit)
+- Added a safeguard check for user-inputs by using trim() fucntion to remove whitespaces.
 - Can now select a gender for Freshmen and Transferee.
-(Will also do this for VB.net on the next commit)
+- Can now remove directories that are already exist.

+[VB.net]
+- File upload are now responsive.